-Cash, contract assets, trade and other receivables, advances to related parties, other noncurrent assets, advances from related parties, and trade and other payables.
+Cash, contract assets, trade and other receivables, advances to related parties, advances from related parties, and trade and other payables.
 The carrying amounts approximate their fair values due to the short-term maturities of these financial instruments.

 Borrowings.
 The carrying amount approximates the fair value because these are interest-bearing loans at market rate.